Dr Nicholas J. Warren

 - MSci (Hons), Chemistry with Industrial Experience, University of Bristol, UK (2001-2005).

-My research is based around the synthesis of functional polymeric materials using controlled radical polymerisation techniques such as Reversible addition fragmentation chain-transfer (RAFT) polymerisation and atom transfer radical polymerisation (ATRP).
-These processes enable polymers to be prepared with extremely narrow molecular weight distributions, often meaning fine control over structural an mechanical properties can be achieved.
-I am particularly interested in the synthesis of block copolymers, where two distinct polymer chains are joined together by a single covalent bond.
-When these chains are placed in a solvent which is selective for one of the blocks, they self-assemble spontaneously to form block copolymer nanoparticles.
-In-situ synthesis and self-assembly can also be achieved using heterogeneous RAFT (dispersion or emulsion polymerisation), which is a facile route to higher order block copolymer nano-objects such as wormlike/cylindrical micelles or vesicles formed by polymerisation-induced self-assembly (PISA).
-Moreover, by using specific monomers, responsive block copolymers can be designed so upon applying a stimulus (e.g. temperature, pH or salt concentration), they can undergo a morphological transition.
-Potential applications for these systems include drug and gene delivery, catalyst immobilisation or as rheology modifiers.
+Of particular interest is the synthesis of block copolymers, where two distinct polymer chains are joined together by a single covalent bond.
+When these chains are placed in a solvent which is selective for one of the blocks, they self-assemble on a molecular scale to form block copolymer nanoparticles.
+In-situ synthesis and self-assembly can also be achieved using heterogeneous polymerisation-induced self-assembly (PISA), which is a facile route to block copolymer nano-objects with exotic morphologies, including wormlike and vesicular particles.
+Moreover, by using specific monomers, responsive block copolymers can be designed so upon applying a stimulus (e.g. temperature, pH or salt concentration), they can undergo a transition such as swelling or a morphological change, which changes the observable or useful properties.
+We use advanced characterisation techniques to analyse these particles, including dynamic light scattering, electron microscopy and small-angle x-ray scattering.
+We are currently investigating these materials for an extremely broad array of applications ranging from drug and DNA delivery through to treatment of effluent produced by nuclear power plant decomissioning.

 - Continuous-flow polymer synthesis